-Technology has a multitude of beneficial applications for health care, but increased adoption of new technologies introduces new security challenges across the industry.
-Protected Health Information (PHI) consisting of personal details, medical histories and other health related data is highly attractive to hackers, but many healthcare organizations lack the robust security protocols required to guard against cyberattacks and need help implementing better access controls.
+Technology can offer solutions for solving healthcare cybersecurity challenges, but increased adoption of new systems and processes introduce new security challenges across the industry.
+Protected Health Information (PHI) consisting of personal details, medical histories, and other health-related data is highly attractive to hackers, but many healthcare organizations lack the robust security protocols required to guard against cyberattacks and need help implementing better access controls.

 Healthcare Cybersecurity by the Numbers

-In 2016, healthcare organizations were using less than 6% of their budgets for cybersecurity.
+Healthcare organizations use less than 6% of their budgets for cybersecurity.
 This lack of investment is likely a major contributor to the massive number of attacks the industry has experienced in recent years.
-Healthcare organizations were the victims of 88% of all ransomware attacks across industries in the U.S. in 2016, and 89% of organizations have experienced some kind of data breach in the last two years.
+Healthcare organizations are the victims of 88% of all ransomware attacks across industries in the U.S., and 89% of organizations have experienced some kind of data breach in the last two years.

-By 2020, the total cost of security breaches in healthcare is expected to reach $6 trillion, up from $3 trillion in 2017.
+The total cost of security breaches in healthcare is expected to reach $6 trillion, up from $3 trillion.
 Some of this cost goes toward paying hackers to regain access to data after ransomware attacks.
 Twenty-three percent of healthcare organizations report paying ransoms to avoid the potentially deadly consequences of losing access to patient information and care protocols.

 Why are hackers so interested in healthcare?
 A single PHI record can fetch up to $20,000 in profit on the black market, around 10 times the value of a stolen credit card number.
 Such a payoff is a big incentive, especially when healthcare networks provide a number of loopholes for hackers to exploit.

 Ransomware is of particular concern.
-In 2017, 34% of attacks on the 10 industries most affected by ransomware were directed at healthcare, and the number of attacks may quadruple by 2020.
+34% of attacks on the 10 industries most affected by ransomware were directed at healthcare, and the number of attacks may quadruple.
 Locking down a system in a provider’s office or hospital restricts access to patient records, including prescription information, test results and surgical data.
 Hackers know how important this information is for healthcare providers, which makes the industry a prime target for ransomware.

 Migration to cloud-based applications introduces additional vulnerabilities.
 Of all healthcare firms relying on the cloud, 25% aren’t encrypting information as it travels back and forth, leaving private data vulnerable to attack.
 Almost 40% have no dedicated staff to manage their cloud-based software, but 81% are allowing employees to bring their own devices to work, many of which simply provide more unsecured endpoints hackers can use to gain network access.